graydefender/Zef-Series/bak/README.md

 In "zef6.asm" I added the player character, movement detection and "blocked" text.

 In "zef7.asm" I added a couple sound effects.
 Associated files are "SOUND_Move.asm" and "SOUND_Blocked.asm"

+In "zef8.asm" I optimized some code segments.

+In "zef9.asm" I added some code to load a new player map

+In "zef10.asm" I expand upon zef9.asm further fleshing out the code adding a new map and allowing entry from hash tag and asterisk characters.